EVERSE-ResearchSoftware/RSQKit/pages/tasks/creating_good_readme.md

 You typically write it in plain text or Markdown and place it in your project's root directory, so it is shared along with the code.
 For software shared in a public software repository - the README file serves as the project's homepage and a central reference for documentation, aiding software's accessibility and promoting engagement for open source projects.

-The README file is the entry point to the [documentation associated with a software project](./documenting_software_project.md) and the [code within the project](./documenting_code.md).
+The README file is the entry point to the [documentation associated with a software project][documenting-project] and the [code within the project][documenting-code].
 The main purpose of the README is to:

 - Describe the software project and its purpose.